xch89820/backbone-observe/README.md

 ------

-A Backbone extend which make Backbone support Object.observe feature in browser and nodejs.
+Backbone-observe is a Backbone extension component which make Backbone framework to support Object.observe feature.
+This component can be used at browser and node-js environment.

 ## What is Object.observe
 Object.observe(), part of a future ECMAScript standard, is a method for asynchronously observing changes to JavaScript objects without the need for a separate library.
 It allows an observer to receive a time-ordered sequence of change records which describe the set of changes which took place to a set of observed objects.